mattpopovich/mattpopovich.com/_posts/2025-08-18-how-to-run-windows-on-mac-via-utm.md

 12. Create 3 security questions, clicking `Next` each time
   - If you don't want to create security questions, use a blank password in the step above.

 **Windows will complete the installation from here**.
-Expect the following durations:
+Expect the following durations with WiFi / networking off (10x these numbers if *Windows Updates* are performed):
 - ~20min 2014 MacBook Pro Retina, 4GiB RAM, 2 CPU Cores
 - ~5min M1 Mac, 2GiB RAM, 2 CPU Cores
 - ~2min M4 Mac, 2GiB RAM, 2 CPU Cores